DirectMyFile/JPower/README.md

 The JPower team can be found on [EsperNET](http://esper.net/) in #directcode

-# Maven
+# Maven Artifacts

-You can use our artifacts via our Maven repository.
+You can depend on our artifacts via our Maven repository.

 ## Gradle

-You can pick from either of the follow repositories, depending on if you want the latest stable version or a snapshot.
+You can pick from either of the follow repositories, depending on if you need the latest stable version or a snapshot.

 ```